DenMantm/WebCalendarProject/README.md

 type in the console:
 sudo vi /etc/apache2/sites-enabled/001-cloud9.conf

+After press insert,

 Find DocumentRoot and replace it with /home/ubuntu/workspace/www

+Then press Esc
+Then press :wq!
+Then Enter

 # WebCalendarProject
 This is 3rd year project